-If you have a headache 15 or more days each month for a period of 3 months, you may have chronic tension headaches.
+Chronic tension headaches occur when you have a headache 15 or more days each month for a period of 3 months.
 This type of headache can cause stress and depression, which in turn can lead to more headaches.
 Patients whose headaches do not respond to treatment in the primary care setting may require referral to a headache specialist for comprehensive treatment.
-Some of the patients with migraine and coexisting tension headaches will describe a history of daily headaches that are occasionally more severe or associated with nausea and vomiting, similar to migraine.
+You may be able to prevent or reduce tension headaches by learning what causes your headaches and trying to avoid those triggers.

 Because tension headaches are often caused by specific triggers, identifying the factors that cause headaches is one way to prevent future episodes.